Application FAQs

 We will NOT accept hand-written references or references written by a relative, a personal friend or friend of the family.

-You are advised that referees, specifically academic referees, can take a great deal of time to prepare references, sometimes 2 or 3 months.
+You are advised that referees, specifically academic referees, can take a great deal of time to prepare, sometimes 2 or even 3 months.
 You are STRONGLY advised to request references well in advance of the deadline.
+It is your responsibility to ensure that references arrive at the Embassy by the deadline date.

 12. What should I do if I my referee cannot write a reference on headed paper or the correct headed paper?

-13. What is a certified record/academic transcript and how can I get one?
+13. What is a certified record / academic transcript and how can I get one?

-On the record/transcript the course names must be written in full with the course marks.
-The document must be an original, on official university stationary, and signed by a person with authority to give such information.
+On the record/transcript, the course names must be written in full with the course marks.
+The document must be an original, on official university stationary and signed by a person with authority to give such information.

-Alternatively some universities allow students to access their course results online.
+Alternatively, some universities allow students to access their course results online.
 A print-out of these course modules and results will be acceptable, ONLY if it has been authenticated by a university official, with a signature and university stamp.

-14. My partner and I want to apply for the programme, can we be placed together?
+14. My partner and I want to apply for the Programme, can we be placed together?

-15. If I apply with a friend could we be placed together?
+15. If I apply with a friend, could we be placed together?

 16. How are the placements allocated?